canatakan/fairlanche/subnet/README.md

     npm run build
     ```

 3. Use a node version lower than `v17.0.0` because of the `error:03000086:digital envelope routines::initialization error` error.
-For example, you can use use the following command with `nvm`:
+For example, you can use the following command with `nvm`:

     ```bash
     nvm use v15.14.0